Tue Nov 19 05:56:12 2019 UTC

 not full base?

 General:Cards: The Package Manager

 [FIX]Re: [suggestion] add a type of dir field to the dir lines of cards.conf

 It's done in a few steps:

 The archives are available at: https://listengine.tuxfamily.org/nutyx.org/

 NuTyX is not a multi-lib

-It's take much more time to build up a multilib distribution.
-Normaly all the libraries needs to be compiled in 64 and 32 bits.
+It takes much more time to build up a multilib distribution.
+Normally all the libraries need to be compiled in both 64 and 32 bit.